network-unit-testing-system/nuts/README.md

 ```

 This test class of CDP neighbors uses the fields `source`, `local_port`, `destination_host`, `management_ip` and `remote_port`
 in each entry that is listed under the `test_data` section in the test bundle.
-They must all be present, otherwise the test fails.
+The fields `management_ip` and `remote_port`
-On the other hand, the fields `management_ip` and `remote_port` are optional, the test completes whether they are present
+ are listed separately again and indicate that they are optional: The test completes whether they are present
 in an entry or not.